-For example, a page may host a product review of a particular model of camera, and another page may present an ad offering to sell that model of camera at a certain price.
+For example, a page may host a product review of a particular model of camera, and another page may present an ad offering to sell that model of the camera at a certain price.

 One page might display a journal article, and another page could be the homepage for the author of that article.